Click on "What to do in an Emergency" above to find options for medical treatment outside of clinic hours.

-- If you graduate in the spring, you can still access through the summer, but make sure you get your name on a list for a community doctor as your access
+- If you were full time last year and graduate in the spring 2015, you can still access through the summer, but make sure you get your name on a list for a community doctor

 - ELP and Shad Valley participants have access for a one-time fee of $10 for the term

 - Full time students who opt out of the UNB Student Health Insurance Plan can still use the Student Health Centre.